The best screen recorders are perfect for capturing footage from your device - from high-priority meetings to high scores in games.

 Everything is handled with a little pop-up window that disappears when you start recording.
 You have the option to illustrate screen touches, and include microphone audio capture too, depending on what you need from your Android screen recording.

-It's more ideally suited to iOS 12 or higher for full one-touch functionality, and the video editor comes with a small but decent range of features such as the ability to trim your video, add filters, adjust playback speed, change the background, and rotate the image.
+The video editor comes with a small but decent range of features such as the ability to trim your video, add filters, adjust playback speed, change the background, and rotate the image.

 Recordings are filed within the app for easy access, but as well as being available to save in your camera roll, there's also an easy export option for uploading to YouTube.